Starbow/website/README.md

 Common libraries, e.g. Twitter Bootstrap.

 **TODO:** Should be delivered through a trusted CDN website.
 For now, though, we store them ourselves.
+(See: https://github.com/Starbow/website/issues/2)

 ---